TIANYUN INDUSTRIAL OFFICE COMPLEX 2014-2018

 Application in Architectural Scale

 The design of Tianyun complex is based on the characteristic of the site.
 L-shaped form was chosen from the four basic geometries to enclose the site to generate a central plaza.
-Each L-shape building is made of two office units, one small and the other large, that have seven floors above ground and one basement level.
+Each L-shape building is made of two office units.
+The buildings have seven floors above ground and one basement level.
 The total floor area of the large unit is 2600 sqm, while the small unit is 1900 sqm.

+The modularization system saved cost in construction, so the balconies with planters around is affordable within the limit of the budget.
 The curved balconies with planters embrace the glazed office spaces and creates fluid social space during work breaks.
+Due to the cold weather in the north part of China, instead of applying deciduous ivy, euonymus japonicus was chosen to create plant terraces to achieve vertical greening which can survive through the cold winter.
+Each unit has a compact functional core, the glass curtain walls reach the floor on each level to maximize natural sunlight and view for the users.
 The clean office space offers maximum flexibility for future tenants when they envision their own interior design.
 Parking and restaurants are built underground.
 The glass roof in the plaza provides daylight for underground restaurants.
+All the materials used are domestic materials, which helped to control the budget.

 Application in Urban Scale ( Future Development)